NativeScript/docs-v7/navigation.md

 topmost.navigate(navigationEntry);
 ```

-After you pass the context, you can implement additional business logic with the `onNavigatedTo` callback.

 #### Example

 In this example, this master-details app consists of two pages.
 The main page contains a list of entities.
 The details page shows information about the currently selected entity.